kempniu/evmapy/README.rst

 Configuration is stored in JSON files.
 You can generate one automatically using the ``--generate DEVICE`` command line option.
 Each configuration file is a representation of an object with the following properties:

-- *actions*: actions to take in response to events; each action must have all of the following properties defined:
+- *actions*: actions to take in response to events; each action has the following properties:

   - *trigger*: value(s) of the *name* property(-ies) of the event(s) which trigger(s) this action (*:min* or *:max* suffix is required for axes),
-  - *sequence*: if set to *true*, *trigger* will be treated as a sequence of events; otherwise, *trigger* will be treated as a combination of events,
-  - *hold*: if set to a positive value (which is only allowed when *sequence* is *false*), this action will only be triggered once all events listed in *trigger* will have been active for the given number of seconds; otherwise, it will be triggered immediately; this value is a floating point number, i.e. fractions of seconds can be used,
   - *type*:

     - *key*: event(s) will be translated to a key press,